unsung88/centos7-dev-env/README.md

 Uses Ansible provisioner

 The master branch has an all-in-one environment that is meant to provide a template for simpler builds.
+Note: The VM's specs can be reduced in teh Vagrantfile.
+It will run reasonably well with 1 vCPU and 4G RAM.
+      The current specs of 3 vCPUs and 8G RAM reduce the time required to provision.

 Branches
 * master - all-in-one environment